Find Grad Schools

 12 Yearly Graduations

 Purdue University - Main Campus comes in at #5 on our list of the most popular colleges offering doctor's degrees in other engineering.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
 During the most recent year for which we have data, 12 people received their doctor's degree in other engineering from Purdue.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+Of these students, 33% were women and 56% were members of underrepresented racial-ethnic groups.

 #7